-In 2019, almost 50 percent more shops discounted their clothes on Cyber Monday compared to Black Friday and similar rates were seen on shoes as well.
+In 2019, almost 50 percent more shops had discounts on their clothes on Cyber Monday when experts compared the deals to Black Friday.
+There were similar rates on shoes as well.
 So while it’s not an exact science, we do reckon that if you’re in the market for a new wardrobe, you really need to scout around on Cyber Monday.
-But with deals flying off the shelves over the whole weekend, if you see your perfect winter coat or ideal pair of trainers on Black Friday then be sure to snap up the deal while it’s hot, as it’s unlikely to be reduced again the following week.

-Since the Black Friday sales began, electronics have been a huge feature and are famously deeply discounted in places like Argos and in the Wiggle Black Friday sales.
+Electronics have been a huge feature of the Black Friday sale.
+The Argos and Wiggle sales are particularly good for this.
 But in recent years, as Cyber Monday has started to become more and more popular, there have been some fantastic deals on electronics from the Friday, right up until the Monday and in many years, beyond into December.
 So when it comes down to the debate of Black Friday vs Cyber Monday, there’s a few things to think about…

-Last year at Amazon, shoppers saw products like the Echo Dot reduced by half on both days but deals on cameras came up big especially after the weekend.
-For instance, the Olympus PEN E-PL9 16 MP Compact System Camera with Electric Zoom was reduced from a huge £579.99 to £379 on Cyber Monday, but the discount was less on Black Friday.
-Elsewhere, Apple products were also a huge feature of Cyber Monday as stores like Currys PC World discounted items like Apply AirPods and the latest model of iPad by as much as £50.
+Last year at Amazon, shoppers saw products like the Echo Dot reduced by half on both days.
+But deals on cameras came up big especially after the weekend.
+For instance, the Olympus PEN E-PL9 16 MP Compact System Camera with Electric Zoom had a discount from a huge £579.99 to £379 on Cyber Monday.
+The discount was less on Black Friday.
+Apple products were also a huge feature of Cyber Monday.
+Stores like Currys PC World offered discounts up to £50 on Apple AirPods and the latest model of the iPad.

-As much as the bargains might come flying in on Black Friday, it seems that they are equally up for grabs on Cyber Monday, with reductions on larger items coming in first and then deals on smaller products arriving afterward.
-But as our expert says, it’s rarely a done deal so it’s best to be quick when you see the deals that you want as they’re not likely to be available for long.
+Bargains will come flying in on Black Friday.
+But it seems that they are equally up for grabs on Cyber Monday.
+There are reductions on larger items coming in first and then deals on smaller products arriving afterward.
+But as our expert says, it’s rarely a done deal.
+It’s best to be quick when you see the deals as they’re not likely to be available for long.

-Along with classics deals on electronics from the likes of Argos, this year we’re also expecting big things from the Tesco Black Friday 2020 sale if last year’s were anything to go by.
-So if you’re looking for cracking deals on electronics, games and consoles, we suggest you head over the supermarket’s website on Black Friday for some surprisingly good discounts.
+We’re expecting big things from Tesco’s Black Friday sale, along with stores like Argos.
+That’s if last year’s were anything to go by!
+So if you’re looking for cracking deals, we suggest you head over to these websites on Black Friday.

 Is Cyber Monday only online?

-The name speaks for itself; Cyber Monday is a strictly online sale and the deals that you might find in shops on Black Friday are not guaranteed to stretch over the weekend.
+Cyber Monday is a strictly online sale.
+The deals that you might find in shops on Black Friday are a guarantee over the weekend.

-‘Cyber Monday’ is a phrase created by Ellen Davis and Scott Silverman from the US National Retail Federation and Shop.org back in 2005, to try and move some retail offers online when the world wide web was still in its early years.
-At the beginning, it was designed to help smaller retailers compete with the big companies, but as expected, larger chains cottoned on quickly and jumped on the bandwagon.
+Ellen Davis and Scott Silverman from the US National Retail Federation and Shop.org created “Cyber Monday” back in 2005.
+They did so to try and move some retail offers online when the internet was still in its early years.
+At the beginning, it was to help smaller retailers compete with the big companies.
+But as expected, larger chains cottoned on quickly and jumped on the bandwagon.

-But Cyber Monday still continues to be a major online affair for retailers who don’t have a store presence, as one of two days a year that they can expect customers to know they’ll be offering some real worthwhile deals.
+But Cyber Monday still continues to be a major online affair for retailers who don’t have a store presence.
+It’s one of the two days per year that customers will definitely know there’s a sale on.